Divine Deviance is a multi-part documentary project

 Like Divine Deviance itself, the financing approach will be “modular.”
 Our goal for 2018 is to raise enough cash to produce the first chapter in 2019.
 Once it is completed, we will use it to raise additional funds to create new segments on further topics.

-All contributions towards our doc series are funneled through the non-profit organization the HIV Story Project.
+All contributions towards our doc series are funneled through the non-profit organization the Center for Independent Documentary.
 For people who pay their taxes within the US that means, their donation is tax deductible and they will receive a tax receipt upon making their contribution. (*Tax laws vary from state to state - please check with your accountant or look into your local tax laws to make sure that this applies where you pay your taxes!)

 Any profits gained from Divine Deviance will be put directly into financing production of the next chapters.
 Once the full series has been completed, left over funds and any monies made moving forward, will be split between the kink non-profits that have been supporting the project.
 Divine Deviance is not a for-profit endeavor.